Film review: Eragon (2006), directed by Stefen Fangmeier

 Also starring Jeremy Irons as Obi-Brom Kenobi, Garrett Hedlund as Murtagh, and there’s even a cameo by singer Joss Stone as Angela the soothsayer.

-I’ve not read Paolini’s books (yet), but the Squeeze assures me they’re good.
+I’ve not read Paolini’s books (yet), but Mr T assures me they’re good.
 I should hope so, because judging by this film … I just couldn’t get over how flat it felt, like something was definitely missing from it.
 Somehow, it just didn’t gel.

 Some friends of ours likened the Inheritance Cycle to Star Wars and pointed out the similarities, and I can see why.
 There are many parallells.
 In fact, my guess is that Arya is Eragon’s sister, but as a sequel doesn’t seem to be in the works, I guess I’ll just have to Read And Find Out.